Christmas can be a challenging time for those struggling to grow their own family.

 Sometimes, well-meaning family members may inadvertently ask uncomfortable questions about this subject.

-In a world full of potential triggers from social media and beyond, it can be necessary to navigate our feelings to protect ourselves.
+In a world full of potential triggers from social media and beyond, navigating our feelings to protect ourselves can be necessary.

-Emotional Support Practitioner Kelly DaSilva shared some tips with us about preparing yourself for the holiday season.
+Emotional Support Practitioner Kelly DaSilva shared some tips with us about preparing for the holiday season.

 • Prepare Some Responses Beforehand: Take a little time beforehand to think about how you would like to respond to any potentially tricky questions.
 Pre-empting these questions is a useful way of protecting yourself and your emotions.